mgoelswirlds/hedera-improvement-proposal/HIP/hip-xxx.md

 ## Rejected Ideas

-- We briefly considered adding serial number level information for NFT allowances in order for an NFT marketplace to view which spender has approved_for_all for particular serial numbers.However, this idea was rejected due to the potential security threat it posed.
-When a token has a very high number of serials and allowances, implementing this feature could potentially bring the mirror node down.
+- We briefly considered adding serial number level information to `/api/v1/accounts/{id}/allowances/nft` in order for an NFT marketplace to view which spender has `approvedForAll` for particular serial numbers.
+However, this idea was rejected due to the unbounded nature of the data.
+When a token has a very high number of serials and allowances, implementing this feature could become a performance concern.
-- There was a consideration to add `approveForAll` to `/api/v1/tokens/{id}/nfts/{id}`.
-This idea was rejected because it is possible to have an unbounded number of `approveForAll` ****allowances and it is not feasible to get it in a single response payload.
+- There was a consideration to add `approve_for_all` to `/api/v1/tokens/{id}/nfts/{id}`.
+This idea was rejected because it is possible to have an unbounded number of `approve_for_all` allowances and it is not feasible to return this data in a single response payload.
-- There was a consideration to add `approveForAll` to `/api/v1/accounts/{id}/tokens`.
-This idea was rejected because it is possible to have an unbounded number of `approveForAll` ****allowances and it is not feasible to get it in a single response payload.
+- There was a consideration to add `approve_for_all` to `/api/v1/accounts/{id}/tokens`.
+This idea was rejected because it is possible to have an unbounded number of `approve_for_all` allowances and it is not feasible to return this data in a single response payload.

 ## Open Issues